Racial Code words in American “Dog-Whistle Politics”: Decrypting Racial Codes

 A Message of Unity Despite the Setbacks

-The above is pretty dark right?
-A stream of words meant to rally anger and play politics with fear, turning us against our brothers and sisters and toward a major party policy… But remember, change doesn’t come easy.
+This message is dark, isn’t it?
+It is a stream of words meant to rally anger and play politics with fear, turning us against our brothers and sisters and toward a major party policy.
+Remember, change doesn’t come easily.
 People are naturally biased creatures, both selfish and compassionate, and a fear of out-groups is a very real thing.

-Each generation we make “two steps forward and one step back” (not just on race, but on many social issues).
-Each generation moves away from black codes and toward being ONE AMERICA (as it should be).
-We can talk openly and honestly about the past, but if we can’t find forgiveness and understanding for the future, and if we discriminate based on being discriminated against, then we may just be the ones participating in the step back.
+Each generation we make “two steps forward and one step back,” not just on racial issues, but on many social issues.
+We hope that each generation moves away toward being ONE AMERICA, as we should be.
+We can talk openly and honestly about the past, but if we can’t find forgiveness and understanding for the future, and if we discriminate based on being discriminated against, then we may be the people participating in the step back.

 Is America Racist?
-Codewords are clearly immoral, but it doesn’t mean there aren’t actual problems to deal with in America.
-We need to drop the hate and focus on the real issues like actual crime, poverty, and drug use in black urban areas and the actual oppressive aspects of welfare-state politics.
-In this it is helpful to hear the conservative-libertarian viewpoint of PragerU.
+Code words are clearly dishonest, but there are more problems to deal with in America.
+We need to drop the hate and focus on the real issues like actual crime, poverty, and drug use in urban areas and the oppressive aspects of welfare-state politics.
+In this, it is helpful to hear the conservative-libertarian viewpoint of PragerU.

-Calls for unity in the spirit of greats like MLK aside, and back to code word conversation… To give an example of how politicians get away with using codewords, let me present the world’s most ridiculously racist “not racist” sentence:
+To give an example of how politicians get away with using code words, let me present the world’s most ridiculously racist “not racist” paragraph.

-“We need law and order, these violent thugs are rioting, moochers and looters are destroying our country, we need to make this country great again by cutting taxes and welfare, the war on drugs and war on crime are getting violent criminals out of the inner city and off our streets, i’m talking about law and order people, i’m talking about feeling safe, we need to get these violent super predators criminals off our streets, we need law and order, mandatory minimum sentencing, private prisons, crime bills, we don’t need this Communist socialist welfare”.
-One can say that in polite society, it is PC!
-One can complain about Colin Kaepernick taking a knee, how dare he disrespect our flag, what a thug!… That quip is PC enough for MSM, but one can just can’t say “N-word, N-word, N-word” anymore.
-Just ask Imus or Lee Atwater (I really suggest listening to Atwater explain this, he is well worth researching).
+“We need law and order.
+These violent thugs are rioting; moochers and looters are destroying our country.
+We need to make this country great again by cutting taxes and welfare.
+The war on drugs and war on crime are getting violent criminals out of the inner city and off our streets.
+I’m talking about law and order people.
+I’m talking about feeling safe.
+We need to get the violent super predator criminals off our streets.
+We need law and order, mandatory minimum sentencing, private prisons, and crime bills.
+We don’t need this Communist, Socialist welfare.”
+Someone could say that without anyone raising their eyebrows; it is PC.
+You can complain about Colin Kaepernick taking a knee, how dare he disrespect our flag, what a thug!
+That quip is PC enough for television, but you can’t say “N-word, N-word, N-word” anymore.
+Just ask Imus or Lee Atwater.
+I suggest listening to Atwater explain this; he is well worth researching.

 The Daily Show – Tomi Lahren’s Anger Lights Facebook on Fire.
-Your Goldwater alt-right breitbart blonde haired blue eyed white libertarian or republican does not find themselves racist on average (this has been going strong since after WWII with the whole states’ rights revival).
-No, they don’t find their policies racist, and they don’t think saying “law and order” and “violent thugs” is prejudice, no, they find liberals racist and think the only true sin is socialism.
-If you don’t understand their position, then you are sort of “lumping a minority into a box and discriminating against them”… which is like… the opposite of what we are supposed to be doing here.
+Your Goldwater alt-right Breitbart blonde-haired blue-eyed white Libertarian or Republican does not think of themselves as racist.
+They don’t find their policies racist, and they don’t think saying “law and order” and “violent thugs” is prejudice.
+They find liberals to be racist and think the only true sin is socialism.
+If you don’t understand their position, then you are sort of “lumping a minority into a box and discriminating against them” which is the opposite of what we are supposed to be doing here.
 You must use reason.

-TIP: There is also a shorter list for hispanic and latino people, that list includes “illegals”.
-There is also a list for other races that I won’t go into in a side point (as each should be its own essay).
-It is tempting to combat these racial code words by limiting language, but I’d assert that we can’t combat this with PC!
-PC culture is just feeding the fire and making the oppressors feel oppressed.
-I think the only real way to combat it is with honest and open dialogue from all reasonable factions where we use logic and reason to make our case and understand each others points.
+TIP: There is also a shorter list of code words for Hispanic and Latino people, which includes “illegals.”
+There are also codes for other races.
+It is tempting to combat these racial code words by limiting language, but I assert that we can’t combat this by being politically correct.
+PC culture is feeding the fire and making the oppressors feel oppressed.
+I think the only real way to combat it is with honest and open dialogue from reasonable factions in which we use logic and reason to make our case and understand each other’s points.

 FACT: The majority of people in jail are white, but per-capita African Americans are incarcerated at higher rates than any other demographic in America.
 Meanwhile, America has the world’s highest incarceration rate and hosts more prison inmates than all other developed nations combined.
 Do the math.
-We may need “law and order” (as in actual law and order), but we don’t need mandatory minimum sentences that target poor black Americans sending them and their community into the vicious cycles we see today…. that is just some institutionalized racist BS.
-We are one America, and that means the worst-off coroners of our country speak volumes about the best-off.
-We should strive to be #1 in everything, we may not be today, but that should be the goal.
-Not just for the 1%, but for the 320 million, their children, and their children’s children regardless of color, class, or creed…. and if we can’t as citizens all hold ourselves to that ideal, we can at least expect it of our political leaders.
+We may need “law and order,” but we don’t need mandatory minimum sentences that target poor black Americans sending them and their community into the vicious cycles we see today.
+We are one America, and that means the worst-off corners of our country speak volumes about the best-off.
+We should strive to be good at everything.
+We may not be today, but that should be the goal.
+Not just for the 1%, but for the 320 million, their children, and their children’s children regardless of color, class, or creed.

 13th – Official Documentary Review.
 Watch 13th on NetFlix.
-At least we don’t have institutionalized slavery in modern society… oh wait.
-WTF?!
-That is why BLM, not that these Populist movements aren’t their own issue, it is just that we have to understand their root to offset their effects.
+At least we don’t have institutionalized slavery in modern society.
+Oh, wait!
+That is why Black Lives Matter, not that these Populist movements aren’t their own issue; it is just that we have to understand their root to offset their effects.